garrandall/popular-music-data/tracks/piece-of-my-heart-erma-franklin.md

 You're out on the streets (looking good)
-And you know deep down in your heart that it ain't right And ohhhhh you never never hear me when I cry at night Ohhhhhhhh
+And you know deep down in your heart that it ain't right And oh you never never hear me when I cry at night Ohhhhhhhh